Ocean Resort Casino bringing virtual golf to Atlantic City - Philly

 ATLANTIC CITY, N.J.
-(AP) - Atlantic City's Ocean Resort Casino is bringing virtual golf to the gambling resort's Boardwalk.
+(AP) - Atlantic City's Ocean Resort Casino is starting to get into the swing of things.

 No opening date has yet been announced for Ocean Resort.